akshseh/Pony_Documentation/README.md

 let hungryWombat = Wombat.hungry("Nomsbat", 12) // Invokes the hungry method
 ```

-__What's with the single quote thing, i.e. name'?__ You can use single quotes in parameter and local variable names.
+__What's with the single quote thing, i.e. `name'`?__ You can use single quotes in parameter and local variable names.
 In mathematics, it's called a _prime_, and it's used to say "another one of these, but not the same one".
 Basically, it's just convenient.

 Every constructor has to set every field in an object.
 If it doesn't, the compiler will give you an error.
 Since there is no `null` in Pony, we can't do what Java, C# and many other languages do and just assign either `null` or zero to every field before the constructor runs, and since we don't want random crashes, we don't leave fields undefined (unlike C or C++).